Willibaur/ruby/README-ORIGINAL.md

     <sup>[[link](#only-simple-if-unless)]</sup>

     ```ruby
-    # Erroneo - this doesn't fit on one line
+    # bad - this doesn't fit on one line
     add_trebuchet_experiments_on_page(request_opts[:trebuchet_experiments_on_page]) if request_opts[:trebuchet_experiments_on_page] && !request_opts[:trebuchet_experiments_on_page].empty?

     # okay